PennyLaneAI/pennylane/doc/concepts/introduction.rst

 Quantum information is fragile — especially in near-term devices.
 How can we integrate quantum devices seamlessly and scalably with classical computations?

-This leads to the notion of a **quantum node**: a basic computational unit — programmed on a quantum circuit — which carries out a subroutine of quantum information processing.
+This leads to the notion of a **quantum node** or **QNode**: a basic computational unit — programmed on a quantum circuit — which carries out a subroutine of quantum information processing.
 Only classical data can enter or exit a quantum node.

 To a classical device, a quantum node is a black box which can evaluate functions.
 A quantum device, however, resolves the finer details of the circuit.